Do the hidden health dangers of nuts outweigh their benefits? You might be surprised!

 By Diane Small

 We all know that their thin skins make berries, peaches and apples amongst the most contaminated fruits when it comes to pesticides.
-So when I saw bags of organic nuts in the shops, I thought it was a bit of a joke: I mean, have you ever tried to crack a walnut or Brazil nut?
+So when I saw bags of organic nuts in the shops, I thought it was a bit of a joke: I mean, have you ever tried to hand crack a walnut or Brazil nut?
 It’s well nigh impossible without major tools.
 Their skins are so tough, they’re not even called skins – they’re shells!
 So it seems like it would be really, really difficult for pesticides to penetrate those, right?

 Sure, nuts contain healthy, unsaturated fats which can help lower the risk of heart disease.
 All nuts are also a good source of vitamin E, an important antioxidant, and like all plant foods, they’re high in fibre and phyto-chemicals–both of which help protect against cancer and other serious diseases.

-The Hidden Health Dangers of Nuts
+The Hidden Health Dangers Of Nuts

 While nuts may not be sprayed with pesticides on the tree when they are growing, guess what?
 They are sprayed once picked and cracked.
 And all nuts easily absorb pesticides because of their high oil content, so you really should buy organic, or shell the nuts yourself.

 Most nuts also contain traces of inorganic bromide, which is the result of the use of methyl bromide, which is applied to nuts to kill rats, mice and other pests while the nuts are being stored.

-Not Quite A Nut
+Not Quite A Nut, But…

-Now let’s talk about the hidden health dangers of nuts that aren’t actually nuts: peanuts.
+Now let’s talk specifically about the hidden health dangers of nuts that aren’t actually nuts: peanuts.
 They’re really a legume, not a nut, and grown in the ground where they have ample time and space to absorb loads of the pesticides they’re sprayed with.

 Allergies to peanuts have inexplicably increased dramatically over the past few decades.
 Some claim that it may be because there are more of them in our diets, but that discounts the fact that in some cultures where peanut sauce is common (Indonesia, Thailand) nut allergies are far less.

-Liver cancer rates are often higher in tropical countries that consume a lot of peanuts and peanut sauces, due to the lack of regulation to kill off the mould; but when the mould is killed off, it’s usually with pesticide, so how can we win?
+Liver cancer rates are often higher in tropical countries that consume a lot of peanuts and peanut sauces, due to the lack of regulation to kill off the mould.
+But when the mould is killed off, it’s usually with pesticide, so how can we win?

 The Good News About Nuts

-Basically, unless you are willing to crack and shell your own nuts, organic nuts are the only way to go.
+Basically, unless you are willing to grow, crack and shell your own nuts, organic nuts are the only way to go.
 In developed nations, alternative fumigation treatments such as double layered bags and vacuum packing are used, as are a maximum of six artificial anti-pest or fungus treatments.
 It may seem like a lot for organic products, but by contrast, the conventional nuts sampled by the PRC were tested for 51 chemicals, so organic nuts are still far healthier.